F3real/F3real.github.io/content/picoCTF2017_Lvl3_Configconsole.md

 }
 ~~~

 We have format string vulnerability in `set_exit_message`.
-But the problem is that programs closes after executing it once, and we can’t make exploit work in single run.
+But the problem is that programs closes after executing it once, and we can’t make the exploit work in a single run.
 To work around this we can overwrite **GOT **entry of exit function.
-First we need to find address of exit:
+First, we need to find the address of exit:

 ~~~text
     pwndbg> break exit@plt